FlorianGraef/basic-lane-line-detection/writeup.md

 ![alt text][image2]

-Consequently the parameters were changed to 30, 5,  3 so that generally more lines would be present for further processing.
+Consequently the hough transform parameters were changed to 30, 5,  3 (threshold, min line length and max line gap) so that generally more lines would be present for further processing.
 Since many small lane lines are suboptimal for determination of the position of the car with regard to the lane lines the next steps included to reduce the number of lanes found to two, one left and one right.
 The right left distinction was done using the slopes of the found hough lines.
 Upon right left categorization based on slope the many left and many right lines were merged into one each by calculating and averaging their intercepts with the horizontal lines at Y=0.6 * imshape[0] and Y=imshape[0] of the image.
 The following image shows the resulting averaged and exrapolated lane lines.